Dental Insurance for Seniors on Medicare…sadly, is very limited at best. Medicare Dental coverage is almost nonexistent and that is a real problem.

 This list doesn’t even cover all of the the diseases that can be caused by dental problems.
 There is evidence that it can lead to an increased risk of cancer or heart disease, not to mention embarrassment and lack of self confidence from missing teeth that inhibit a confident smile.

-Best Medicare Dental Plans?
+Best Medicare Dental Plans For Seniors?
 What Are Your Medicare Dental Plan Options?

-Bad news here folks!!
-If your looking for the best dental insurance for seniors on Medicare, you need to look at private insurance plans.
+If your looking for the best dental insurance for seniors on original Medicare, you need to look strictly offered by private insurance companies.
+Parts A, B and D of Medicare not cover dental work.

-Original Medicare does not offer typical dental coverage.
+Here is what Medicare says you are not covered for.
 However, some folks choose Medicare Advantage (Part C of Medicare) which may include some respectable dental benefits in HMO and PPO networks.

 Yes, I know it sounds like it but actually…

-It is a privately administered health care coverage offered by insurance companies as an alternative to Original Medicare.
-If chosen by you at AEP or OEP, your Medicare premiums that are deducted from your Social Security payment are all sent to the private, Medicare Advantage provider you have chosen.
-Medicare is not keeping monies for coverage as they would under “Original Medicare.”
+It is privately administered health care coverage offered by insurance companies or healthcare companies as an alternative to original Medicare.
+If chosen by you, the Medicare premiums that are deducted from your Social Security are sent to the private, Medicare Advantage provider you have chosen.

 Tuck that you red, white and blue Medicare card away in a safe spot, but you will not need it unless you are on Original Medicare.

-Since Medicare Advantage plans are different, private Medicare Advantage insurance companies may or may not offer quality dental coverage in the private programs they have created.
+Since Medicare Advantage plans are different, private Medicare Advantage insurance companies may or may not offer dental coverage in the healthcare they created.
 You would have to check within the benefits coordinator of the plan to verify.
 Be sure to review all benefits and limitations built into a Medicare Advantage plan.

 As a senior, Original Medicare offers broader based healthcare from providers, but it is not without some limitations, even if you have a Medicare Supplement.
-Medicare Supplements only benefit you if Medicare approves the claim first.
+A Medicare Supplement only benefits you if Medicare approves the claim first.

 For those who have elected to go the Medicare Advantage (MA) route, you may have a few perks that pick up some of your dental insurance needs.

 Be sure to look at the extent of the dental coverage though.
 Don’t assume anything.
-It may not be the best by any means.
 There are no Medicare guidelines for dental care in a MA offering.

 Does it cover majors such as crowns and/root canals or just items like cleanings and x-rays?
 If so, how much?